 Style Spotlight: The Contemporary Kitchen

-Contemporary style reflects design influences of the present day.
-Since those influences evolve over time, so does contemporary kitchen design.
-Today, you can spot a contemporary kitchen by its minimalist, streamlined and airy appearance, along with the presence of cutting-edge materials and technology.
+Contemporary style reflects design of the present day.
+Since culture, fashion and lifestyle influences evolve over time, so do the colors, forms and patterns of contemporary kitchen design.
+Today, you can spot a contemporary kitchen by its open and airy appearance, streamlined look, warm feel and cutting-edge technology.